marcinjahn/technology-notebook/src/docs/programming/dotnet/functional/signatures.md

 Option pattern is useful for functions that are *Partial*.
 Such functions are able to return valid data only for some subset of their domain.
-It's often not clear what a function should do if an input is outside of that subset - throw an exception?
+It's often not clear what a function should do if input is outside of that subset - throw an exception?
 Return `null`?
 Returning `None` is a better way.
 An example of such a function could be a function that parses a `string` into an `int`.
 Not every string is a valid integer.